Skin Care Overview

 - Use a moisturizer for excessive skin dryness.
 Do not moisturize between toes; use baby powder if desired instead.

 - Eat a balanced diet including plenty of fruits, vegetables and protein.
-A nutrition professional can answer questions and help you plan a good diet.
+A dietitian, nurse, or physician can answer questions and help you plan a good diet.

 - Drink 6 8 glasses of fluid every day.